fabianmartins/alienattack.workshop/README.md

 **-- FastFix --**
 The fast fix for this step requires a series of steps.
 All of these steps where condensed into the file `fixcognito.sh`

-1. Go to the folder `alienattack.workshop` by:
+1. On your Clou9 environment, go to the folder `alienattack.workshop` by issuing:

 ~~~
 cd ~/environment/alienattack.workshop